PCB Assembly

 Jitter and Noise

-Use the eye diagram to estimate timing jitter (horizontal closure) and voltage noise (vertical closure).
+Use the eye diagram to estimate timing jitter and voltage noise.
 Many scopes have jitter/noise analysis tools.
 Ensure that worst-case jitter keeps the data sampling point within the eye.
 DDR4 has tight margins, so even tens of picoseconds of jitter can matter.

 Compliance Tests

-Beyond custom analysis, DDR4 compliance test software (Rohde & Schwarz, Keysight, Tektronix) can run standardized tests: check DDR groups against mask and timing spec.
+Formal DDR4 JEDEC compliance testing ensures that designs meet industry-standard specifications defined in JESD79-4, providing confidence for interoperability with various memory modules and controllers.
+These automated test suites evaluate hundreds of parameters including voltage levels, timing relationships, and signal quality metrics.
+Passing JEDEC compliance testing is often required for product certification and customer acceptance. can run standardized tests: check DDR groups against mask and timing spec.
 These automate eye scans, jitter tests, and bit-error-rate tests.
 They reference JESD79-4 limits and calculate margins.

 In all measurements, compare results to JEDEC JESD79‑4 specifications.
 For example, verify that measured tRCD and tRP match the programmed values, and that DQ capture timing meets CL and tDQS timing requirements.
 Properly set up and interpreted, eye diagrams and SI measurements reveal if the DDR4 interface will reliably meet its timing budget.